-A parent at Qualla Boundary Head Start/Early Head Start is defined as a child's mother or father, other family member who is a primary caregiver, foster parent, guardian or the person with whom the child has been placed for purposes of adoption pending a final adoption decree.
+A parent at Qualla Boundary Head Start/Early Head Start is defined as a child's mother or father, other family member who is a primary caregiver, foster parent, guardian, or the person with whom the child has been placed.
 Parent Committees meet once a month from August through July and are referred to as parent meetings.
 Parent Committees are established at the center level.